-Thonburi does get its fair share of visitors, many of whom shuffle onto the regular ferries that make the short but fun journey across Bangkok’s Chao Phraya River to the western side.
-Whilst the majority of tourists that venture this way come to stay in one of the stunning riverside hotels or to see Thonburi’s star-attraction, the iconic Wat Arun Temple, this ever-developing area has so much more to offer.
-With untouched local villages hugging the narrow water-ways, fascinating museums and quaint local markets, there’s plenty of interesting, off-the-beaten-path things to do and see in Thonburi.
+Thonburi gets its fair share of visitors, many of whom travel by ferry across Bangkok’s Chao Phraya River to the western side.
+While many tourists who venture this way come to stay in one of the stunning riverside hotels or to see the iconic Wat Arun Temple, this ever-developing area has so much more to offer.
+With untouched local villages hugging the narrow waterways, fascinating museums, and quaint local markets, there are plenty of interesting things to do in Thonburi.

 - Damnoen Saduak Floating Market Tour

 - Banyan Tree's Apsara Dinner Cruise